cep21/gotemplate/README.md

 A [Makefile](./Makefile) is a concise way to communicate what common terms like "linting" or "testing" mean exactly.
 For example, testing isn't just "go test", it's "go test on all files with the -race detector".
 Similarly, linting isn't just "running go vet", it may be "running golangci-lint with some flags".
-Makefile targets should be common software terms like "build" or "test", that contain specific commands for what that term means.
+Makefile targets should be common software terms like "build" or "test" that contain specific commands for what that term means.

 ## Continuous testing